nevena-rogic/Google-Data-Analytics-Capstone-Case-Study-1/README.md

    another in the late afternoon and early evening from around 4 PM to 7 PM.
 In contrast, the number of trips taken by casual riders increases steadily throughout the day, reaching a peak in the early evening before declining afterward.

-   These observations suggest that members primarily use bikes for commuting to and from work on weekdays, whereas casual riders tend to ride throughout the day, especially on weekends, likely for leisure.
+   These observations suggest that members primarily use bikes for commuting to and from work on weekdays, whereas casual users tend to ride throughout the day, especially on weekends, likely for leisure.
 Both groups show the highest activity levels during the spring and summer months.